killercup/scribbles/_posts/2020-03-03-return-type-based-dispatch.md

 - rust
 ---

-One suprising feature of type inference in languages like Rust is defining functions with generic return types.
+One surprising feature of type inference in languages like Rust is defining functions with generic return types.
 The idea is that by specifying at some later point in the code which type you want your function to return,